tonnft/urixme/index.md

 # URIX: URIs, eXtensible

 ## Mint your names (with URIs) as NFTs on Matic
+Unfortunately, we don't have UI/UX screen mock ups yet, but basically, there will be a web page where you can select a slug, check if it's still available, then add another slug, provide URI for each and mint them by one function call from a contract that extends ERC721URIStorage from OpenZeppelin.
+This way, we get a decentralised URI shortener service where every URI is treated as an NFT, with some bells and whistles.

 **Testnet**: reserve any number of mappings (name=>URI) for free

 **Mainnet**: if you prepay (with MATIC) the plasma needed to mass-mint your tokens, we call (after receiving batch of such prepayment transactions) a new function that mints everything, selected by a set of addresses.
 For this, we probably will deploy a testnet contract that receives (Mainnet) txId and, after verifying some kind of signature, reserves listed slugs/indices for Mainnet batch-minting...